DynamoDS/DynamoPrimer/10_Packages/10-5_Zero-Touch.md

 ![](images/10-5/annotate.jpg)

 Using this process, you can import a library which was not necessarily developed for Dynamo and create a host of new nodes.
 The current Zero-Touch functionality demonstrates the cross-platform mentality of the Dynamo Project.
-And while there are some limitations (with respect to private and abstract classes in a .dll), you can import external C# libraries that were not necessarily developed with Dynamo in mind (more on that below
+And while there are some limitations (with respect to private and abstract classes in a .dll), you can import external C# libraries that were not necessarily developed with Dynamo in mind (more on that below).

 This section demonstrates how to use Zero-Touch to import a third party library.
 For information on developing your own Zero-Touch Library, reference the [Dynamo wiki page](https://github.com/DynamoDS/Dynamo/wiki/Zero-Touch-Plugin-Development).

 ###Zero-Touch Packages
-There are some guidelines
+Zero-touch packages are a good complement to user-defined custom nodes.
+A few packages which use C# libraries are listed in the table below

 <table>
     <tr>